 The long-term solution we foster is for people who are interested in these issues to join forces, to sow the seeds of a new society born of a commitment to sustainable living.
 This needs a different type of food-land-people assemblage where ordinary people can integrate their lives around the land that feeds them.
 We called it Agrarian Rural Urban Synthesis (AgRUS).

-future-ready, inter-generational solution.
+We consider AgRUS as a future-ready, inter-generational solution.

 What’s next …